rose-coste/whitepapers/state_of_union_containers_pt1.md

 orchestration framework really aimed to allow the definition of fast, isolated development environment for Docker containers.

-Its sweet spot really lies in apps that revolve around a single-­‐purpose server that could easily scale out based on the notion that architectural complexity is not a requirement.
-Development environments, which tend to be an all-­‐in-­‐one baked in means of operation, obviously fits well into this requirement and thus makes Fig shine as a viable option.
+Its sweet spot really lies in apps that revolve around a single-purpose server that could easily scale out based on the notion that architectural complexity is not a requirement.
+Development environments, which tend to be an all-in-one baked in means of operation, obviously fits well into this requirement and thus makes Fig shine as a viable option.

 Based on use cases, something as simple as Fig may be all one needs.
-However, because this is a space where a solution such as Fig has both limited capabilities and overhead, teams may and have decided to hand roll micro-­‐solutions of this kind on their own for the sake of not taking on extra overhead in their stack.
+However, because this is a space where a solution such as Fig has both limited capabilities and overhead, teams may and have decided to hand roll micro-solutions of this kind on their own for the sake of not taking on extra overhead in their stack.

-Its reception in the community is notable, but the practicality of its usage and the lack of ability to create a long-­‐term vision around it tend to minimize the actual legitimacy of adopting it as a container orchestration technology.
+Its reception in the community is notable, but the practicality of its usage and the lack of ability to create a long-term vision around it tend to minimize the actual legitimacy of adopting it as a container orchestration technology.